Popovtsy: Belokrinitskaya hierarchy

-In 1846, the Popovtsy convinced Amvrosii (Popovich, 1791-1863), a deposed Greek Orthodox bishop of Bosnia (who had been removed under Turkish pressure) to become an Old Believer and to consecrate three Russian Old Believers priests as bishops.
+In 1846, the Popovtsy convinced Metropolitan Ambrose Amvrosii (Popovich, 1791-1863), a deposed Greek Orthodox bishop of Bosnia (who had been removed under Turkish pressure) to become an Old Believer and to consecrate three Russian Old Believers priests as bishops.
 In 1859, the number of Old Believer bishops in Russia had reached ten, and they established their own episcopate, the so-called Belokrinitskaya Hierarchy.

 Beglopopovsty; Novozybkovskaya hierarchy

 Not all priested Old Believers recognised this hierarchy.
 These dissenters were called беглопоповцы (beglopopovtsy) and obtained their own hierarchy in the 1920s.
 The priested Old Believers are thus represented by two churches that have the same beliefs, but treat each other's hierarchies as illegitimate.
+It is now known as the Russian Old-Orthodox Church.

 Modern situation

 The Popovtsy were hostile towards the October Revolution of 1917.
 For some time (in the early 1920s), the Soviet regime was rather tolerant towards the Old Believers as a whole, but in the 1930s, Old Believers too were subjected to severe repressions.
 Most of their churches were confiscated or demolished.
 During the Soviet period, the social strata which had been traditionally the backbone of the Old Believer population - peasants, cossacks, craftsmen, artisans, merchants and entrepreneurs, were practically extinguished.
 Nowadays Old Believers' churches are restored and recognized by the State.